toddnni/tydotfiles/README.md

 The config files or parts of them can be freely used.
 See `LICENSE` file

-Vim plugins or ZSH plugins in `.zsh-partial-imports/` are imported from elsewhere and different licenses apply to them.
+Vim plugins or ZSH plugins in `.zsh-partial-imports/` are imported from elsewhere and different licenses apply.
-Tmux in `.tmux/partial-plugins/` are imported from elsewhere and different licenses apply to them.
+Tmux in `.tmux/partial-plugins/` are imported from elsewhere and different licenses apply.